JimDesu/basis-lang/spec.md

 **Slash adjacency.** A `/` token is overloaded: it separates the implicit-context-parameter list in signatures, and it is the division operator.
 The disambiguation is parser-side: at signature position (after the parameter list, before the body's `=`), `/` introduces the implicit list; in expression position, `/` is division.

 **Underscore disambiguation.** The `_` placeholder serves four roles (§3.15).
 The lexer produces a single `_` token uniformly; the parser routes to the appropriate role based on grammatical position (PRODUCE-discard at argument position; partial-application deferral inside `{...}`; variant absent state in aggregate-literal positions; variant absent test in `-<` operations).

+**Obligation-declaration brackets.** Inside a `.resource` or `.promise` declaration, `methodName[param]` designates a method's obligated parameter or discharge argument (§10.2).
+The bracketed group here always follows a lowercase *identifier* (a method name) and contains a lowercase *identifier* (a parameter name), within the obligation-clause of the declaration.
+This is disjoint from every other bracket use: indexing `value[index]` (§5.2) is an expression-position operation, not a top-level declaration; type parameters `Type[T]` (§9.1), message payloads `Name[PayloadType]` (§4.9), and failure sets `?[Name]` (§4.9) bracket *type names* or follow a type name or failure mark, never a lowercase method-name identifier.
+The parser recognizes the form by grammatical position — it is the only place an `identifier[identifier]` group appears in a declaration — and the capitalization rule (A.3) reinforces the distinction at the token level.

 ---